 The primary purpose of the Fairfax City Economic Development Authority (EDA,) in conjunction with the City Council, is to foster and stimulate economic development and redevelopment within the City that provides a strong commercial tax base, sustainable local jobs, and resources for residents.
 To carry out this purpose, the EDA will support bond financing for projects within its powers as granted by the Virginia General Assembly and work with the City’s Economic Development Office (EDO) to advance business recruiting, retention, and expansion efforts.
 Further, the EDA and EDO will facilitate small business improvement and incubation, as well as promote an active dialogue within the business community, all in partnership with area business and educational resources.

-The Authority meets at 6 p.m. on the second Wednesday of each month in the City Hall Annex, Room 111 A-B (City Council work session room).
-For information regarding EDA meetings, please contact EDAinfo@fairfaxva.gov.
+The Authority meets at 6 p.m. on the first Wednesday of each month at a Fairfax City business.
+For information regarding EDA meetings, please contact EDAInformation@fairfaxcityeda.org.

 The EDA is proud to announce its newly developed website.
-Please direct your browser to http://fairfaxcityeda.org
+Please direct your browser to FairfaxCityConnected.com

 The EDA consists of seven commissioners appointed by the Mayor and City Council: